masterbioinfo/projetwalker/Doc/RM.md

 * #### status command <a name="status"></a> :

 ```
-Outputs titration parameters, and current status of protocole.
+Output titration parameters, and current status of protocole.

 Usage : status

 ```

-output :
+Output :

 | Step | Added titrant (µL) | Total titrant (µL) | Total volume (µL) | [titrant] (µM) | [analyte] (µM) | [titrant]/[analyte] |
 |------|--------------------|--------------------|-------------------|----------------|----------------|---------------------|

 * #### dump_protocole command <a name="dump_protocole"></a> :
 This command will output a YAML file that contains all the protocole settings.
-The user can fill the template with all the experience parameters.
+The user can fill the template with all the experiment parameters.
 Notice that all volumes are in **µL** and concentrations are in **µM**.
 ```
-Outputs titration parameters.
+Output titration parameters.
 Argument may be a file path to write into.
 Defaults to stdout.

 Usage : dump_protocole <file_name>